From Adam to Us

 The two-volume textbook is the heart of the program.
 Each hardcover book is over 500 pages in length.
 “How to Use This Curriculum” at the beginning of the first volume explains the program.
 Our Creative World: Stories, Poems, Documents, Art, and Architecture from World History contains companion readings or images for most lessons that are generally only one or two pages long.
 Many of the readings are excerpts or writings from historical literature or documents.
 John Notgrass has thoughtfully edited these to make them as easy to read as possible.

-The softcover books From Adam to Us Map Book (by Nate McCurdy and Bethany Poore) and From Adam to Us Timeline (by John Notgrass) are consumable, and you will need to order copies for each student.
+The softcover books From Adam to Us Map Book (by Nate McCurdy and Bethany Poore) and From Adam to Us Timeline (by John Notgrass) are consumable, and you will need books for each student.

 The ten literary works to be read are The Golden Goblet, The Fables of Aesop (edited by Jacobs), The Bronze Bow, A Single Shard, Otto of the Silver Hand, The King’s Fifth, Madeleine Takes Command, The Switherby Pilgrims, The Chestry Oak, and Children of the Storm.
 Notgrass sells an optional literature package that includes all of these books.

 You might choose to also use one of the optional workbooks written by Mary Evelyn McCurdy, but neither is a required component.
-From Adam to Us Student Workbook has crossword puzzles, word searches, sentences with words to unscramble, matching columns, drawing activities, and other such exercises that are all designed to reinforce lesson material.
+From Adam to Us Student Workbook has crossword puzzles, word searches, sentences with words to unscramble, matching columns, drawing activities, and other exercises designed to reinforce lesson material.
 There is an activity page for each day’s lesson.
 It also has unit tests and pages with questions for each of the ten books to be read.
 Test questions are in multiple-choice or choose-the-correct-word-from-the-box format while questions on the books require sentence-long or paragraph-long answers.
-This seems best for students in the lower part of the grades-five-through-eight spectrum.
+This seems best for students in the lower part of the spectrum of grades five through eight.

 The From Adam to Us Lesson Review seems a better option for older students since its daily activities consist only of questions that require sentence-long or paragraph-long answers.
-While this book also has unit tests and questions for the literary works, the test questions require either multiple-choice or sentence or paragraph-length responses.
-Questions on the literary works sometimes require higher levels of thought than do those in the Student Workbook.
+While this book also has unit tests and questions for the literary works, the test questions require multiple-choice or sentence and paragraph responses.
+Questions on the literary works sometimes require higher levels of thought than those in the Student Workbook.

 The course strives to cover the entire span of world history, but it does so very selectively.
 (This is the same trade-off that we see in some other programs for homeschoolers that choose to cover fewer topics in depth rather than many topics shallowly.)